mrumkovskis/wabase-wiki/ref/30_viewdef.md

 #### Field properties

-Beside field name and type, field properties can be specified as well.
+Besides field name and type, field properties can be specified as well.

 ##### Access control